odicforcesounds/devblog/docs/mar.md

 - The service I use, [log](./blog/awesome/files/Security/Defensive/ATDH.md) your activity, just to know how many visits I get, while this is useful to know who is trying to [attack](./blog/awesome/files/Security/Defensive/ASH.md) my sites.
 -  I notice about **World Wide** malicious activity, that is trying to [hack](./blog/awesome/files/Security/Offensive/AR.md) my sites.
 - Sadly this gave me the sensation that I was getting popular, but I was [wrong](./false_hood.md).
-- In fact, some Ireland land must have my best fan.
+- In fact, some Ireland guy, is all single days demonstrating to me, that he is ~~my best fan~~.
 The guy use the same script several times per day.
-- The most curious behavior from this guy is how much he doesn't understand what he is doing.
+The most curious behavior from this guy is how much he doesn't understand what he is doing.
     - If You are in this page because you click or because you have been redirected.
     - Now this guy is attacking this page (using the Wordpress Scanner)
     - GET http://blog.odicforcesounds.com/mar.html/wp-admin/*